What's the ROI of a Done-for-You Lead Generation Book?

 How does this compare to hiring a marketing agency?

 A typical marketing agency retainer runs $3,000-$10,000/month for campaign management, content, and reporting.
-That buys you ongoing activity, but you're renting their time, not building an asset.
-When you stop paying, the campaigns stop.
-A book funnel creates a permanent asset (the book) backed by an automated system.
-The Amplify tier at $1,000/month includes more done-for-you execution than most agencies provide at 3-5x the price, and you own the book forever.
+That buys you ongoing activity, but you're renting their time, and when you stop paying, the campaigns stop and there's nothing left.
+A book funnel is different: you license a compounding asset, the book, backed by an automated system, and your leads are always yours to keep.
+The Amplify tier at $1,950/month includes more done-for-you execution than most agencies provide at a fraction of the price.
+If you ever want to own the manuscript outright, the buyout is there for $9,500.

 Sources

-- Brutal Guides and 90 Minute Books client data: book funnel conversion, close rates, and industry patterns
+- Brutal Guides client data: book funnel conversion, close rates, and industry patterns

 - WordStream, "Google Ads Industry Benchmarks 2024": cost per lead by industry vertical